List of Zimbabwe Test cricketers

 This is a list of Zimbabwean Test cricketers.

 A Test match is an international cricket match between two representative teams that are full members of the International Cricket Council (ICC).
 Both teams have two innings, and the match lasts up to five days.

-The list is arranged in the order in which each player won his first Test cap.
-Where more than one player won his first Test cap in the same match, those players are listed alphabetically by surname.
+The list is arranged in the order in which each player won his first Test cap for Zimbabwe.
+Where more than one player won his first Test cap in the same match, their surnames are listed alphabetically.